broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 #### 4. Mark duplicates

-As described in Step 2.
-UMI extraction], UMIs are DNA tags that allow us to distinguish between PCR duplicates (duplicate reads with the same UMI) and biological duplicates (duplicate reads with different UMIs).
+As described in Step 2 (UMI extraction), UMIs are DNA tags that allow us to distinguish between PCR duplicates (duplicate reads with the same UMI) and biological duplicates (duplicate reads with different UMIs).

 In this step, the workflow sorts the aligned BAMs coordinates using Picard’s [SortSam](https://gatk.broadinstitute.org/hc/en-us/articles/360036510732-SortSam-Picard-) tool and then groups the duplicates using UMI_tools [group](https://umi-tools.readthedocs.io/en/latest/reference/group.html#) function.
 Once the duplicates are grouped by UMI, the PCR duplicates are marked using Picard’s [MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-).
 This step outputs new genome- and transcriptome-aligned BAM files with PCR duplicates tagged and a corresponding index file.